On: 2025-03-02 -

 Reading Time: 1 Minutes

 A month ago I have ordered, as a backup device, a Chromebook.
 I was watching videos on youtube and I have selected the ASUS Chromebook Flip without thinking much.
 It is powerful, cute, convertible, the screen is not that bad and the keyboard is meh… you can get used to its size.
 The main problem was not the hardware: after a month with Google ChromeOS, as a developer, I am really disappointed.
+I was expecting a device to work, and instead I got something to play cat videos.

 Continue reading...